 NICU: What to Expect

-The Newborn Intensive Care Unit (NICU) is an 85-bed unit consisting of intensive care beds, transitional care beds, and two family participation rooms where parents can stay with their baby before discharge.
+The Newborn Intensive Care Unit (NICU) is a 125-bed unit consisting of intensive care beds, transitional care beds, and family participation rooms where parents can stay with their baby before they head home.
+Each year, we care for more than 900 babies requiring special help after birth.

 - Surfactant therapy (a medicine that helps prematurely born babies to breath more easily)